Hungarian–Czechoslovak War: Battle of Zvolen (Zólyom)

-On the morning of June 10, the 2nd Infantry Brigade launched a demonstration attack on Zvolen (Zólyom).
-Her left wing surprisingly appeared in the side of the Hungarian troops, the right wing entered Banská Štiavnica (Selmecbánya).
-All Hungarian attacks the following day were repelled and the 2nd Division continued to attack. Šnejdárek changed the direction of the strike and on June 13 he ordered a by-pass attack on Zvolen.
+On the morning of June 10 the 2nd Infantry Brigade launched a demonstration attack on Zvolen (Zólyom).
+Its left wing surprisingly appeared in the side of the Hungarian troops, the right wing entered Banská Štiavnica (Selmecbánya).
+All Hungarian attacks on the following day were repelled, and the 2nd Division continued to attack. Šnejdárek changed the direction of the strike, and on June 13 he ordered a by-passing attack on Zvolen.
 After four hours of fighting, his troops occupied the dominant dimensions and began attacking the key positions of the Hungarian defense.
-At around noon, the first unit of the Elected and the queue were punched to a depth of 10 kilometers.
+At around noon, the first unit of the Elected, and the queue were punched to a depth of 10 km.
 The whole central flow of Hron (Garam) was given to the Czechoslovak control, and the Hungarian command no longer had advances to break the breakthrough.
+The recapture of Zvolen meant a turnaround of combat.
+The Czechoslovak Army took the initiative and attacked the Hungarians in two directions: Levice (Léva) and Lučenec (Losonc).
+Weekly battles exploded, and all of the Hungarian advances were exhausted.
+The Hungarian Army Command agreed with the ceasefire and retreated to the demarcation line.
+The Czech soldiers, most of whom had fought in World War I in the ranks of the Austro-Hungarian Army, as well as Slovak Army volunteers, showed that they were as good as the Czechoslovak Legions, which were still in Russia in 1919.